Jagriti027/Eye-controlled-cursor/README.md

 # How to start the project?
 1. Open the files controller.py and dashboard.py in different windows of vs code.
 2. To start the controller.py file

-   a.
     Open the terminal and download the required libraries
    ``` python
    pip install opencv-python
    ```